The-Missing-UMCS/UM-WIX1002/README.md

 That is why I begin this chapter with my story.

 Because if you are reading this, chances are you’ve struggled too.
-And if you feel the same spark — the desire to help someone you may never meet — then this repository is waiting for you.
+And if you feel the same spark, i.e., the desire to help someone you may never meet, then this repository is waiting for you.

 Leave a comment.
 Fork it.
 Send a pull request.
 I will always welcome you here.